gaomd/docker-ikev2-vpn-server/README.md

 ---

-\* IKEv2 protocol requires iOS 8 or later, macOS X 10.11 El Capitan or later.
+\* IKEv2 protocol requires iOS 8 or later, macOS 10.11 El Capitan or later.

 \* Install for **iOS 8 or later** or when your AirDrop fails: Send an E-mail to your iOS device with the `.mobileconfig` file as attachment, then tap the attachment to bring up and finish the **Install Profile** screen.